 - Retropubic Suspensions.
 Surgical procedures (Burch procedure) intended to restore the urethra and neck of the bladder to a higher anatomical position.

 - Slings.
 Procedures used to treat that treats hypermobility in which a sling is used to support the urethra when there is increased abdominal pressure.

 - Bone-fixed slings – treat incontinence by supporting the urethra with a graft material attached to the pubic bone.

 - Self-fixated slings – can be used to support the urethra and are secured in place by friction and tissue ingrowth, and require no sutures or screws.

 Schedule a Consultation for Urinary Incontinence Treatment Today!

-If you are experiencing symptoms of urinary incontinence, contact All About Women OB/GYN to discuss your treatment options with our gynecology specialists.
-Call our Reston, Dulles, or Leesburg office at 703-437-0001 or schedule an appointment online!
+If you are experiencing symptoms of urinary incontinence, contact All About Women OB/GYN to discuss the diagnosis of your incontinence type and the treatment options available at our gynecology office in Reston, Dulles, and Leesburg.
+To schedule a consultation with our gynecology specialists, please call 703-437-0001 or schedule an appointment online!